South Island line (West): History

 The idea of connecting the Southern District of Hong Kong was proposed as early as the 1980s.
 The Government proposed the southward extension of then-planned East Kowloon Line to Aberdeen from Sheung Wan in 1989.
 Four years later the transport authorities published a consultative document that proposed the construction of two South Island lines interchanging at Tin Wan: vertical running from Admiralty to Lei Tung via Tin Wan and Ap Lei Chau, and horizontal from Telegraph Bay (now Cyberport) to Ocean Park via Wah Fu Estate, Wah Kwai, Tin Wan, Aberdeen, and Wong Chuk Hang.
 It was also deemed there is no urgency for the project considering the road system is considered to be sufficient.
 A same conclusion was reached in 1999 study except moving the proposed northern terminus to Sheung Wan station.

 In the Railway Development Strategy (RDS) 2000, South Island line was included in the long-term development list, but was abandoned to fully consider the alignment of the line.
-Despite multiple pledge to implement the scheme, including in 2007 announcing the construction to start in 2011, in 2013 to start in 2015, and in 2014 to start in 2021, the project is still in planning stage as of 2023, when the Transport and Logistics Bureau confirmed the commission of the line would depend on the reconstruction of Wah Fu Estate in 2027.
+The Government had pledged multiple times to implement the scheme, including in 2007 announcing the construction to start in 2011, in 2013 to start in 2015, and in 2014 to start in 2021.
+The project was in early planning stages by 2023, when the Transport and Logistics Bureau confirmed that the commission of the line would depend on the reconstruction of Wah Fu Estate in 2027.

+In 2025, the Government officially gave approval to start detailed planning and design work on the South Island Line.
+Construction work is to begin in 2027, with a targeted completion date of 2034.